What Makes EHAC Accreditation Valuable to Your Students and Your Environmental Health Degree Program - Jobs, Jobs, Jobs!

 educational background.
 This advantage often means that graduates of

 environmental health programs are more competitive in the job market.

 EHAC students graduate equipped with the skills and competencies to assess and address a myriad of environmental health issues as EHAC curriculum provides strong foundations in:

 Science and Math:

-Algebra (college level)
+- Algebra (college level)

-- Graduates of EHAC accredited programs meet the criteria to take the Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) credential examination through the National Environmental Health Association (NEHA) upon graduation.
-Students from non-accredited programs must be employed in the environmental health profession for 2 years before taking the REHS/RS examination.
+- Graduates of EHAC accredited degree programs meet the criteria to take the Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) credential examination through the National Environmental Health Association (NEHA) upon graduation.
+Students from non-accredited degree programs must be employed in the environmental health profession for 2 years before taking the REHS/RS examination.